 Watch this to learn more about what a digital forensics investigator does and how they gather data:

 The most notable challenge digital forensic investigators face today is the cloud environment.
-While the advantages of cloud computing are incredibly beneficial to an organization, they are also challenging for forensics investigators.
+While cloud computing is incredibly beneficial to an organization, they are also challenging for forensics investigators.
 The basic principle that the cloud is somebody else’s computer holds some truth, but huge server farms host most data.
 Since the cloud is scalable, information can be hosted in different locations, even in different countries.
 This makes it extremely difficult to gather accurate and trusted evidence in a case because establishing a proper chain of custody becomes nearly impossible.
-In addition, the jurisdiction of the data must be considered, since different laws apply depending on where it is located.
+In addition, the jurisdiction of the data must be considered since different laws apply to depend on where it is located.

 The rising significance of digital forensics is creating an increased demand for computer forensic talent.
 As the role requires a specific set of skills that can be acquired via formal education and practice, EC-Council has the Computer Hacking and Forensic Investigator (CHFI) program to offer to those aspiring to become cyber professionals.
 The CHFI certification will fortify the application knowledge of law enforcement personnel, security officers, network administrators, legal professionals, and anyone concerned about the integrity of the network infrastructure.
 EC-Council’s CHFI is a vendor-neutral comprehensive program that encapsulates the professional with required digital forensics knowledge.

 10 Reasons Why the CHFI Is Your Go-to for All Things Digital Forensics

 CHFI presents a methodological approach to computer forensics, including searching and seizing digital evidence and acquisition, storage, analysis, and reporting of that evidence to serve as a valid piece of information during the investigation.
 A CHFI can use different methods to discover data from a computer system, cloud service, mobile phone, or other digital devices.